auridian/auridiumdottech/content/roadmap.md

 ---
 title: "Roadmap"
-description: "The Future of Personal AI"
+description: "The Evolution of Nexus"
 ---

-## Coming Soon
+## In Development

 ### Supervisor
-Our advanced task management and automation system that understands your goals and helps you achieve them.

-**Features:**
-- Intelligent task prioritization
-- Automated workflow optimization
+Your AI co-pilot that learns how you think and works the way you do.

+**Core Systems:**
+- Learns your priorities, not just your tasks
+- Adapts your workflows in real-time
-- Goal tracking and progress monitoring
+- Tracks progress your way
-- Natural language task creation
+- Understands commands in plain language
-- Smart scheduling and reminders
+- Keeps you on track without getting in your way

 ### Nexus Dashboard
 An adaptive, interactive, retro-cyberpunk theme dashboard for interfacing with your Nexus.

-**Highlights:**
+**Features:**
-- Real-time activity monitoring
+- Live system monitoring with *style*
-- Custom widget creation
-- Drag-and-drop interface
-- Theme options to come
+- User interface adapts to your use cases
-- Responsive design for all devices
+- Drag-and-drop widget customization
+- Themes that don't feel like a hospital or LinkedIn
+- Runs on anything with a screen

-### Plugin System
+### Neural Links
-Extend Nexus with custom tools and integrations to make it truly yours.
+Hack Nexus to its core.
+Make it truly yours.

-**Capabilities:**
-- Custom tool integration
-- API extension support
-- Community plugin marketplace
-- Documentation and examples

-## Future Vision
+**Powers:**
+- Hook into any tool/system/workflow you use already
+- Self-extending: identifies missing capabilities and tools and generates them
+- Share workflows on the Nexus Market (if you choose)

+## The Path Forward

 ### Phase 1: Epoch (March-April 02025)
 - Core semantic memory system and Epoch creation